seanox/aspect-js/manual/en/mvc.md

 </html>
 ```

-The Composite-ID is important for MVC and is required for object/model binding,
+The composite ID is required for MVC, object/model binding, synchronization and
-synchronization and validation.
-Therefore, it is important that the sequence of
-characters within the JavaScript namespace is valid and unique.
-The identifier
+validation and must therefore be a valid and unique identifier within the
-is also used for face-flow to identify and control faces and facets and in
+JavaScript namespace.
+The identifier is also used for face flow to identify and
-general to identify and control models/components.
+control faces and facets and generally models/components.

 ### Binding

-In Seanox aspect-js components, also termed composites, are used.
+In Seanox Aspect-js, components are also termed composites or modules because
-Composite, because the components consist of markup (view), corresponding
-JavaScript (model) and more.
+they consist of markup (view), corresponding JavaScript (model) and more.

 The object/model binding is about the connection of view/markup/HTML with the
 corresponding JavaScript model.